 What do you need help with?
-Experiences make memories; but you’re busy, and need to have your ducks in a row.
+Experiences make memories; but you’re busy, and need quick ideas and inspiration.
 Do you see the kids for a few hours, a day, a week, once a year?
-GrandyCamp has ideas for wrinkle-free Grandparenting, a Twin Cities (for now) event calendar designed just for you, and inspiration for your next trip!
+GrandyCamp has answers for wrinkle-free Grandparenting, a Twin Cities (for now) event calendar curated just for you, and inspiration for your dream trip with the Grands!

 This is about you, too.
 Less than half of grandparents are senior citizens, and those that are, might be working until age 70.
 Lesley Stahl, in her new book Becoming Grandma, list our ranks (women between fifty and seventy) at some 40 million.
 She points out ways that the girls raised with Title IX and women’s rights are developing and defining a new way of grandmothering.
 We don’t have white hair, and grandchildren aren’t always sweet.

 Despite degrees and careers, “three-quarters of grandparents say that being a grandparent is the single most important and satisfying thing in their life.”
 The stuff we share will work for Aunties, practice grandmas, and loving caregivers.
 Let’s do this!

 I have a degree in Children's literature, am a long-time children's book illustrator, and more recently, author, which has kept me in the loop for what kids are into.
 My own Grands, at this writing, are two and just turning four, and, thankfully love to cook and make projects.
 Jack loves Pinterest, and I love that he enthusiastically asks, "Gram, let's make that!"
 I worked for ten years as a full-time concierge, so you will have lots in insider info for events and destinations curated just for you.
 Even at sixty-two, the charm on my wrist says "play!"
 I look forward to hearing about your Grand adventures and seeing pics of those cute kidlets (#grandycamp)! - Karen Ritz